-Byte Program Command Sequence
+Word/Byte Program Command Sequence

-The byte program command sequence programs one byte into the device.
+The system may program the device by word or byte, depending on the state of the BYTE# pin.
 Programming is a four-bus-cycle operation.
 The program command sequence is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
-The device automatically provides internally generated program pulses and verify the programmed cell margin.
+The device automatically provides internally generated program pulses and verifies the programmed cell margin.
 Table 5 shows the address and data requirements for the byte program command sequence.